Sniper10754/TitlePrinter/README.md

 # TitlePrinter

->An utility in java for reading files and priting it out.
+>An utility in kotlin for reading files and priting it out.